citp/privacy-policy-historical/b/br/bro/browsercam.com.md

-> *The following text is extracted and transformed from the browsercam.com privacy policy that was archived on 2007-06-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070630202906id_/http%3A//www.browsercam.com/Privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the browsercam.com privacy policy that was archived on 2008-06-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080612065057id_/http%3A//www.browsercam.com/Privacy.aspx) for the most accurate reproduction.*

-# BrowserCam : Privacy
+# : Privacy

 |

 Our Privacy Policy

-> Our privacy policy is simple: We won't sell your name to anyone.
-We won't share any capture data with anyone.
+> Our privacy policy is simple: We don't rent out our list.
 >
 > We cookie you for session management only.
 If you click "remember me", the cookie is persistent.
 Otherwise it goes away when you close your browser.